rictjo/eclectic-umbrella/README.md

 # didactic-umbrella
-Numerical computing in JavaScript using TF-JS
+Numerical computing and visualisations in JavaScript using TF-JS